u1ui/ico.el/README.md

 ## Custom icon font
-Just ad this to your CSS:
+Just add this to your CSS:

 ```css
 @font-face {